GPGTools/MacGPG2/README.txt

 CONFIGURATION
 =============

-The various directories can be configured by modifying defaults.sh
+The various directories and options can be configured by modifying defaults.cfg